coady/django-model-values/docs/reference.rst

    :members:
    :special-members:

-   .. note:: Spatial functions are experimental and may change in the future.
+   .. note:: Since attributes are used for constructing `F`_ objects, there may be collisions between field names and methods.
+      For example, ``name`` is a reserved attribute, but the usual constructor can still be used: ``F('name')``.

-      See source for available functions if gis is configured.
+   .. note:: See source for available spatial functions if `gis`_ is configured.

    .. autoattribute:: lookups